shtsai/Purchase-Order-Consolidation/README.md

 There are two subdirectories:
 * [rakuten](https://github.com/shtsai7/excel_format_converter/tree/master/rakuten): contains all the code and instructions for converting rakuten worksheets
 * [momo](https://github.com/shtsai7/excel_format_converter/tree/master/momo): contains all the code and instructions for converting momo worksheets
+* [yahoo](https://github.com/shtsai7/excel_format_converter/tree/master/yahoo): contains all the code and instructions for converting momo worksheets
+* [17life](https://github.com/shtsai7/excel_format_converter/tree/master/17life): contains all the code and instructions for converting momo worksheets
+* [combiner](https://github.com/shtsai7/excel_format_converter/tree/master/combiner): contains all the code and instructions for combining multiple workbooks

 ## Requirements

 The programs in this repository run in Python3.
-They also use packages that may not be preinstalled with the original Python package, such as openpyxl, xlrd.
+They also requires packages that may not be preinstalled with the original Python package, such as openpyxl, xlrd.
 These packages can be installed using pip.
 ## Authors

 * **Shang-Hung Tsai** - [excel-format-converter](https://github.com/shtsai7/excel_format_converter.git)